janvanmansum/dd-ingest-flow/docs/index.md

 ### Summary

 The `dd-ingest-flow` service imports [deposit directories]{:target=_blank} into Dataverse.
 If successful, this will result in a new dataset in
-Dataverse or a new version of a an existing dataset.
+Dataverse or a new version of an existing dataset.
 The input deposit directories must be located in a directory on local disk storage known as an [ingest area](#ingest-areas).

 ### Ingest areas